 The key areas of study are:

 Gymnastics, Dance, Invasion games, Net and Wall games, Striking and Fielding games, Athletics, Swimming and Outdoor/Adventurous Activities.

 Children who read regularly or are read to regularly have the opportunity to open the doors to so many different worlds!
 More importantly, reading will give your child the tools to become independent life-long learners.

-The National Curriculum subjects are taught discretely and through topics, this ensures children become skilled in Science, Computing and the foundation subjects.
+The foundation subjects are taught discretely and through topics, this ensures children become skilled in Science, Computing and the foundation subjects.
 The school is committed to developing an appreciation of visual and performance art alongside inspiring the next generation of historians and geographers.
 Throughout the curriculum British values of: democracy, rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs are interwoven.

 We promote high level thinking and use cooperative learning strategies to promote collaboration.
 This is complimented by a bespoke music program where every child in our school has the opportunity to learn to play a musical instrument.

 These documents are supplementary materials that have been developed to support the implementation of the Bolton Agreed Syllabus for RE.
 These planning support materials are non–statutory and designed to be used flexibly.It is hoped they will support improvements in teaching and learning in Primary RE.

 At The Ferns we are aware that children need to be able to participate effectively in a digital world.
 For the majority of us computers are part of our every-day life and in many ways essential to our work and home life.

 Children at The Ferns experience an exciting and rigorous curriculum that addresses the challenges and opportunities offered by the technologically rich world we live in.
 Computing is concerned not only with how computers and computer systems work but how they are designed and programmed.
 The children will gain an understanding of computational systems of all kinds which provides insights into many areas of the curriculum.